Skip to main content

 Layers

 Within each section, content is stacked in layers.
 The base visual layer typically sits at the bottom; overlay and audio layers appear above it.
-This lets you combine footage, images, text, and other asset types within the same timeframe.
+That lets you combine footage, images, text, and other asset types in the same timeframe.

-The vertical stacking order of layers determines the visual stacking order of assets.
-Assets in the top layer will render on top of assets in lower layers in the preview canvas.
-If you can't see an asset in the preview, it may be hidden under other assets in higher layers.
+Vertical layer order sets visual stacking: assets in a higher layer render in front of assets in lower layers on the preview canvas.
+If you cannot see an asset in the preview, it may be covered by assets in a layer above.

 Playhead